edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

   .. math::
     \text{<Atributte> <Comparator> <Atributte or Constant>}

-donde:
-El campo `Comparator` es uno de los **operadores lógicos** que se muestran a contnuación:
+where: `Comparator` field is one of the **logical operator** which are shown below:

 	  .. math::
 	    \text{<Comparator>}  \in {\{=,\geq,>,<, \neq,\leq \}}

 	* `=` : equal sign.

-	* `\neq`: not-equal sign, en algunos libros este operador esta representado por el símbolo ``!=``.
+	* `\neq`: not-equal sign, in some books this operator is represented by the symbol ``!=``.

-        * `\geq`: mayor que or equal.
+        * `\geq`: greater than or equal.

-        * `>`: mayor que.
+        * `>`: greater than.

         * `<`: less than.

 	* `\leq`: less than or equal.

-Los **operadores lógicos** que se utilizan, también llamados operadores relacionales, nos proporcionan un resultado a partir de que se cumpla o no una cierta condición.
-Son símbolos que se usan para comparar dos valores.
-Si el resultado de la comparación es correcto la expresión considerada es verdadera, en caso contrario es falsa.
-Por Example, 11>4 (once mayor que cuatro) es verdadera, se representa por el valor true del tipo básico boolean, en cambio, 11<4 (once menor que cuatro) es falsa se representa por el valor false.
+**Logical operators** that are used, also called relational operators, provide us a result from the fulfillment or not fulfillment of a certain condition.
+They are symbols used to compare two values.
+If the result of the comparison is correct, the considered expression is true; in the contrary case, is false.
+For example, 11>4 (eleven greater than four) is true, it is represented by the value “true” of the basic type boolean.
+On the other hand, 11<4 (eleven less than four) is false and it is represented by the value “false.”

- The clauses C can be connected with the logical operators, que al igual que los anteriores que se usaban como Comparator (entre Atributtes o Atributte y constante), arrojan booleano (true o false) de resultado:
+The clauses `C` can be connected with the logical operators, which like the previous ones that were used as Comparator (between attributes or constrant attribute), thrown bololean (true or false) result:

   * **NOT**: The NOT operator denotes a true output if the input is false, and a false exit if input is true.
    Notation in Relational Algebra: